Prag8855/aab/content/guides/german-health-insurance.md

 ### Insurance from other EU countries

 If you come from another EU country, your health insurance might cover you in Germany.
-You can only get treatments that are covered by German public health insurance.[^32]
+You can only get treatments that are covered by German public health insurance.[^32] Unlike [travel health insurance](#travel-health-insurance), it does not cover the return flight to your home country.[^24]

-**If you visit Germany**, your EU health insurance covers medical emergencies.
-It only covers treatment that can't wait until you go home.
+**If you visit Germany**, your EU health insurance covers medical emergencies.[^23] It only covers treatments that can't wait until you go home.
 For example, if you break your ankle on a hike, it covers the hospital visit.
+If you stay longer than 3 months, you must get German health insurance.[^38]

 **If you study in Germany**, your EU health insurance covers you until you graduate, and during your job search after graduation.[^39] It covers all treatments that can't wait until you go back home after your studies.
-If you work in Germany and earn more than {{MINIJOB_MAX_INCOME|cur}}€ per month, you must get German health insurance.[^24]
+If you work in Germany, you must get German health insurance.[^42]

 If health insurance is cheaper in your home country, EHIC is a good way to save money, because you don't need German health insurance.